Henk van Alphen

 He is currently VP Corporate Development for Silvercorp Metals Inc. Mr. Neal has served on the board of Falco Resources, Balmoral Resources, Americas Petrogas, Rockgate Capital, and Xiana Mining.
 He has raised more than $500mn for resources companies since 2004.
 Mr. Neal graduated from Dalhousie University with a B.Sc. in Biochemistry.
 1977.
 He has also served as a member of the Dalhousie University Senate and Board of Governors.

 Mr. Harris is a professional engineer with a metallurgy diploma and 52 years’ experience in all aspects of mineral processing and mining operations world-wide, a significant part of which has been in South America.
 Mr. Harris spent 16 years with Cerro de Pasco Corporation before joining Newmont Mining Corporation, where he served as President and General Manager of Newmont Peru Limited and Vice-President and General Manager of Newmont Latin America.
+Len was inducted into the National Mining Hall of Fame in September 2017.

 Mr. Harris was General Manager (involved in construction and operation) of the Minera Yanacocha gold mine in Peru.
 Since 1995, Mr. Harris has been a consultant and director of several mining and mineral exploration companies including Glamis Gold Ltd., Indico Resources Ltd., Sulliden Gold Corporation Ltd., Solitario Exploration & Royalty Corp., Golden Arrow Resources Corporation, Alamos Gold Inc., Pediment Gold Corp., Corriente Resources Inc., Canarc Resource Corp. and Endeavour Silver Corp.